wazo-platform/wazo-platform.org/content/blog/sprint-review-2311.md

 Here is a short review of the Wazo Platform 23.11 release.

 ## Improvements
-- **Phonebook**: Added a new dird phonebook management API, deprecating the existing API
+- **Phonebook**: Added a new phonebook management API, deprecating the existing API

 ## Bug Fixes
 - **Authentication**: Fixed a bug preventing the use of accented characters in a user's login/password